conda-incubator/conda-store/docs/administration.md

 ### conda_store_server.storage.S3Storage

+Conda-Store uses [minio-py](https://github.com/minio/minio-py) as a client to connect to S3 "like" object stores.

 `S3Storage.internal_endpoint` is the internal endpoint for conda-store reaching out to s3 bucket.
 This is the url that conda-store use for get/set s3 blobs.
+For AWS S3 use the endpoint `s3.amazonaws.com`.

 `S3Storage.external_endpoint` is the external endpoint for users to reach out to s3 bucket to fetch presigned urls.
 This is the url that users use for fetching s3 blobs.
+For AWS S3 use the endpoint `s3.amazonaws.com`.

 `S3Storage.access_key` is the access key for S3 bucket.